 She had exquisite facial features with a beautiful bone structure and large, expressive eyes and she was voted in 'The Guinness Book of Records' as the most beautiful woman who ever lived.

-Greta Garbo received an Honorary Academy Award in 1955 "for her unforgettable screen performances" and was ranked as number five in the list of Greatest Screen Legends by the American Film Institute.
+After four unsuccessful Best Actress Oscar nominations during her active career, Greta Garbo received an Honorary Academy Award in 1955 "for her unforgettable screen performances" and was ranked at number five in the list of Greatest Screen Legends by the American Film Institute.

 BiographyGreta Garbo was born Greta Lovisa Gustafsson on 18 September 1905, in Stockholm, Sweden.
 She had an older sister and brother, Alva and Sven.
 She attended the Katarina Grammar School but had to leave when she was 14, on the death of her father, in order to help the family finances.
 She had no thoughts at this time of a movie career and after working in a barbershop for a short time she was employed in the offices of a Stockholm department store.